marius-tw/kafka-docker-example/README.md

 docker exec -it kafka-example bash
 ```

-Set up a console consumer in the new terminal session you just created
+Set up a console consumer in the new terminal session you just created.

-:bulb: did you open a new terminal session first?
+:bulb: Did you open a new terminal session first?

 ```bash
 $KAFKA_HOME/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic test --from-beginning